-Applicants should be within the first five years of achieving their CCT, hold a licence to practice and have undertaken sufficient clinical work and undertaken NHS appraisals to maintain their registration on the National Performer List within the two years prior to application for the scheme.
+The intended fellow selected by the practice applying to host a fellow on the scheme should be within the first five years of achieving their CCT, hold a licence to practice and have undertaken sufficient clinical work and undertaken NHS appraisals to maintain their registration on the National Performer List within the two years prior to application for the scheme.
 Bidding partner organisations should be UK-based health organisations within the health, social and voluntary sectors.